Make-School-Courses/FEW-1.1-Web-Foundations/03 - CSS Intro/README.md

 1. Define Separation of Concerns (related to HTML and CSS)
 1. Define: DOM
 1. Identify rule, selector, properties, and values
+1. Use Selectors to target elements
 1. Write CSS rules with correct syntax
 1. Create styled web pages
+1. Use base font size and em
+1. Apply strategies for

 ## Initial Exercise

 - Styling web pages
+  - Style text using font-size, color
+  - Use em and base font size

 ## Overview/TT I